Why here? Why now? Why at all?

 My heart still longs for the fix and the magic so that I can have my life back, the one I chose and wanted, the happier times I remember.
 I am grateful however for all experience even though it has been hard.
 I accept the humbling happenings and respect the moment as it is.
 I have learned and returned to just being, no more /no less.

 My MS continues to be a process, I have had much emotional and practical adapting to do.
 Sometimes it has really saddened me and I’ve felt lost and down but mostly I try to work with it.
 This topic will have its own dedicated post.

 I am reconnecting with this work properly as mentioned in my previous post.
-I trained as a psychotherapist and had my own private practice but decided to step back from this whilst undergoing treatment to connect with this journey/ exploration, I trust this is the path for me going forward.
+I trained as a psychotherapist and had my own private practice but decided to step back from this to fully connect with this journey/ exploration as I trust this is the path for me.
 I am trying to make sense of this life and hopefully my curiosity will help others along the way too.